Veeam Kasten Best Practices

 • Store the copies on two different media:

-Kasten K10 is storage and cloud-agnostic, meaning it supports multiple storage infrastructure, including block, file, and object storage.
+Veeam Kasten is storage and cloud-agnostic, meaning it supports multiple storage infrastructure, including block, file, and object storage.
 For example, storing your data on PVC and external S3 counts as two different media.
 Having two copies of data, one on PVC and the other as a local snapshot on the K8s cluster, does not count as two different media.
 In the event of a disaster and the cluster is beyond recoverable, both copies of data are lost.

 • Keep one backup copy off-site: